Iron-clay body is a major characteristic of Tenmoku teacups.

 4.

-Therefore, whether the iron tire of a Jianzhan can be attracted by a magnet can be one way of reference, but it cannot be judged as genuine or fake based solely on the "strength of the magnetic force".
+Therefore, whether the iron tire of a Tenmoku can be attracted by a magnet can be one way of reference, but it cannot be judged as genuine or fake based solely on the "strength of the magnetic force".

-Jianzhan has a history of more than 800 years, and it is rare and fortunate that it has been successfully restored and listed as intangible cultural heritage for protection and inheritance.
+Tenmoku has a history of more than 800 years, and it is rare and fortunate that it has been successfully restored and listed as intangible cultural heritage for protection and inheritance.